Hodge-Decomposition of Functional Brain Networks

 \subsection{Statistical Inference on the Hodge decomposition}

-Given a collection of Hodge decompositions, we develop a new statistical inference procedure for comparing Hodge decompositions topologically.
-Consider the Hodge decompostion from the complete graph in Figure \ref{Fig:HHD_GradBD}.
-We perform the birth-death decomposition on the non-loop and loop flows separately.
-Since the birth and death sets are different, each decomposition yield topologically distinct pattern.
-Therefore it is worthwhile to examine the components independently for their topological characteristics.
-To this end we propose statistical inference procedures using the components of Hodge decomposition.
-We will develop statistical inference procedure based on Wasserstein distance using the non-loop (gradient) and loop flows (curl component).
-We will also develop the statistical inference procedure based on common 1-cycles computed using the curl and harmonic components.
+Given a collection of Hodge decompositions from two different groups of networks, we develop a statistical inference framework to compare their topological characteristics.
+As illustrated in Figure~\ref{Fig:HHD_GradBD}, we perform the birth-death decomposition separately on the non-loop (gradient) and loop (curl and harmonic) components of the Hodge decomposition.
+Since the birth and death sets differ between these components, each decomposition captures distinct topological patterns.
+To examine these differences rigorously, we propose inference procedures based on the Wasserstein distance.